Dementias, Including Alzheimer's Disease

 Reduce the morbidity and costs associated with, and maintain or enhance the quality of life for, persons with dementia, including Alzheimer’s disease.

 Dementia is the loss of cognitive functioning—thinking, remembering, and reasoning—to such an extent that it interferes with a person’s daily life.
 Dementia is not a disease itself, but rather a set of symptoms.
 Memory loss is a common symptom of dementia, although memory loss by itself does not mean a person has dementia.
-Alzheimer’s disease is the most common cause of dementia, accounting for the majority of all diagnosed cases.
+Alzheimer’s disease is the most common form of dementia, accounting for the majority of all diagnosed cases.

 - Side effects from medication